University of Kent

 Before using Vevox, Kent had previously used an alternative polling tool that was available to staff across the University.
 While this worked for a period, Nick felt that it was lacking in functionality, and ultimately the university decided to not continue funding the tool.
 As a result, it was decided by Nick and the wider team that it was time to find a more modern, progressive polling tool.

-Following Nick’s conversations with fellow staff and his own further research, the main reasons Vevox became such an attractive option were:
+Following Nick’s own research, the main reasons Vevox became such an attractive option were:

 • Browser based: Staff liked that you could access Vevox through a browser, meaning simple, easy access for all.
 No downloads required.